J5kinner/J5kinner/README.md

 **Jonah 5kinner** is a ✨ _Software Engineering Student_ ✨ from Macquarie University Specialising in `web tech`

 - 🔭 I’m currently working on Building a website which converts HTML files style tags https://anti-heresy-sheets.web.app/
-- 🌱 I’m currently learning ReactJS while doing my software engineering thesis
+- 🌱 I’m currently learning ReactJS while doing my software engineering thesis on mobile GIS for FAIMS 3.0
 - 💬 Talk to me about React or JavaScript projects
 - 📫 How to reach me: jonah.lee.skinner@gmail.com
 - 🎯 Aspiring Software Engineer